Jaafar-Soudani/hospital-triage/readme.md

 Condition severity is rated on a scale of 1-10 (1 for least urgent, 10 for most urgent).

 Wait time is approximated using the condition severity metric: `// Calculate the approximate wait time based on patients in front and their condition severity
     $avgWaitTime = 0;
     foreach ($patientsInFront as $severity) {
-    $avgWaitTime += $severity * 3; // Assuming each severity level adds 3 minutes of wait time
+    $avgWaitTime += $severity * 3; // Assuming each severity level adds 3 minutes of wait time}`.
-    }`.

 ## Usage
 Users are prompted to login either as an Admin or Patient.
 ![alt text](images/welcome.png)

 ## Admin Login